 Daniel’s methodology is adaptable to all ages and body types and custom-designed to meet each client's needs and goals.
 Pure Conditioning's clientele ranges from 10 to 87 year olds, and from over-weight couch potatoes to triathletes and weekend warriors.
 The methods and modalties practiced at Pure Conditioning are the Solarium, coupled with professional instruction from a team of experts and precise tracking, are the building blocks on which Pure Conditioning builds superior results.

-Article originally published in Stamford City Lifestyle.
+Article originally published in Stamford City Lifestyle Magazine in the January 2024 Health & Wellness Issue

 Whether you’re a self-described gym rat or relative fitness newbie, these plans take the guesswork out of getting results.
 By Molly Calhoun